gvwilson/thirdbit/src/fiction/santas/index.md

 That's how it was,
 that's how it had always been, and that was how it was always going to be.
+Any adult who even suggested otherwise was the immediate target of cold looks, and any kid who mentioned it ran the risk of being called a flip in schoolyard.

-For a while he wondered if he was just lazy, which was basically a synonym for "sinful", so he tried a few experiments.
+For a while Finner wondered if he was actually just lazy, which was basically a synonym for "sinful", so he tried a few experiments.
 Working twice as hard made him even sweatier than running up and down stairs.